Replacing Older Technology: Ft. Lauderdale Membrane Treatment Facility

-The City of Fort Lauderdale, FL draws its drinking water supply from the Biscayne aquifer, which is high in iron, hardness, color, and organics.
-For many years, the City utilized lime softening at its Peele-Dixie Water Treatment Plant, to treat the groundwater prior to its delivery to consumers.
-Recent, more stringent regulations challenged the 81-year old plant’s ability to meet water quality requirements, and necessitated the City to seek treatment process alternatives.
-The City asked Hazen and Sawyer to assist in evaluating the most advantageous technologies for consistently achieving regulatory-compliant water quality, and design and oversee construction of the new treatment facilities.
+For many years the City of Fort Lauderdale, FL, utilized lime softening at its Peele-Dixie Water Treatment Plant to treat groundwater prior to its delivery to consumers.
+Over time, more stringent regulations challenged the 81-year old plant’s ability to meet water quality requirements.
+The City asked Hazen and Sawyer to assist in evaluating technologies for consistently achieving regulatory-compliant water quality, and design and oversee construction of the new treatment facilities.

 Project Outcomes and Benefits

 - Product water produced by the nanofiltration process is aesthetically pleasing with no perceptible color and meets present and anticipated future water quality requirements.

 - Product water is non-corrosive and compatible with lime-softened product from the City’s other water treatment plant in the distribution system.

 - The 12-mgd capacity plant was constructed on the same site as the existing lime softening plant which remained in service until the nanofiltration plant went on-line.

 - Extensive noise reduction measures were incorporated to minimize on- and off-site noise impacts.

 - Provisions were made for the future installation of 6 mgd reverse osmosis treatment capacity of a brackish Floridan aquifer supply to augment the limited Biscayne aquifer supply.